 Then, I worked at Adamya Chetana, a social organisation led by Smt.
 Tejaswini Ananth Kumar.
 This trust is formed in the fond memory of Smt.
 Girija Shastri, mother of Shri Ananth Kumar, MP, Bangalore South.
 I have spoken to Smt Girija Shastri quite a few times.
 I was also head, communication Amruta Institute of Engineering Management Sciences, near Bidadi for some time.

-Later in 2010, I was instrumental in developing www.kanaja.in, Kannada’s largest portal , a Jnanakosha.
-I am happy that the project has been put on to a irreversible mode and sailing through somehow.
+Later in 2010, I was instrumental in developing kanaja, Kannada’s largest open knowledge portal, a Jnanakosha.
+I am happy that the project has been put on to an irreversible mode and sailing through somehow.

 From October 2015 till October 2019, I served as as Counsultant, Bharatavani Project (www.bharatavani.in), which is a knowledge portal in and about Indian Languages, implemented for MHRD, Government of India through Central Institute of Indian Languages (CIIL), Mysuru.
 I am thankful to the then HRM Smt Smriti Zubin Irani ji and the present HRM Shri Prakash Javadekar ji for the kind support provided for this open knowledge project in Digital era.
 I tried my bit for the digital presence of Indian Languages.

-From November 2019 till July 2021, I served as the Advisor to Hon’ble Chief Minister of Karnataka Shri B S Yediyurappa ji for E-Governance.
+From November 2019 to May 2023 , I served as the Advisor to Hon’ble Chief Ministers of Karnataka Shri B S Yediyurappa ji and Shri Basavaraj Bommai ji for E-Governance.
 For the first time, I participated in a State Government administration at a higher level!!
 I sincerely tried to add value to the system.
 My report card is published in this website itself.

-I am also serving as a member in the National Empowered Committee of National Mission for Manuscripts, Government of India.
-I am also a member in the Advisory Committee for the Portal on National Education Policy managed by VBUSS.
+In 2021, I also served as a member in the National Empowered Committee of National Mission for Manuscripts, Government of India.
+I was Honorary Consultant for CIIL Mysuru for a brief period during 2022-23.

 I expect to continue my people-centric professional activities in future.